-In what appears to be a curious act of political theater and provocation, on September 26, 2017, the Trump administration began construction of five “physically imposing” border wall “prototypes” on a strip of federal land near San Diego and “within 120 feet (37 meters) of the border.”
-Each prototype will “be about 30 feet (9 meters) long and 18 to 30 feet (5.5 to 9 meters) high” and must be able to withstand attacks from “sledgehammer, car jack, pick axe, chisel, battery operated impact tools, battery operated cutting tools, Oxy/acetylene torch” for at least one hour, and preferably for four.
+In what appeared to be a curious act of political theater and provocation, on September 26, 2017, the Trump administration began construction of five “physically imposing” border wall “prototypes” on a strip of federal land near San Diego and “within 120 feet (37 meters) of the border.”
+Each prototype was to “be about 30 feet (9 meters) long and 18 to 30 feet (5.5 to 9 meters) high” and must be able to withstand attacks from “sledgehammer, car jack, pick axe, chisel, battery operated impact tools, battery operated cutting tools, Oxy/acetylene torch” for at least one hour, and preferably for four.

 I was there, October 6-10, video camera in hand and drone in the sky, to capture interviews on both sides of the border that I’ll weave into the sequel to Solitude, Struggle, and Violence’s.

 Here is a short, 360 degree video of the scene and the adjacent neighborhood in Mexico, taken from the Mexican side because the US government has installed fencing on the US side that prevents would-be observers from getting closer than 2 miles to the prototypes:

 Albert Schweitzer Institute Support.

 I’m humbled to report that the Albert Schweitzer Institute has awarded me a fellowship in honor of my work on this project and to support my continued work on it.